khanhnnvn/python_projects/web/server_monitoring/README.md

-# A simple server monitoring system using Flask web framework
+# A simple server monitoring system using Flask

 ### Usage:
 First time see this web app? please run the following commands to init database: <br/>